(Image: Connor at age 11)

-By: Kathleen, Parent of Connor, an 11 year old with a SYNGAP1 genetic change
+By: Kathleen, parent of Connor, her son with a SYNGAP1 genetic change

 “We need to stick together to push for treatment and research.”